Ben Shelton: Playing style

 Shelton's best weapon is his serve.
-He has the ability to hit a big first serve, which averages 126 miles-per-hour.
-(203 kilometers-per-hour).
+He has the ability to hit a big first serve, which averages 126 mph.
+At the 2023 US Open, he hit two service aces at 149.0 mph in the same game; he has hit serves at 150.0 mph on multiple separate occasions.
 He also can produce a significant amount of kick on both first and second serves.
 A left-handed player, Shelton is powerful and consistent on both the forehand and backhand side.
 He is comfortable moving to the net off his powerful groundstrokes to finish points.
 Shelton has said "I love to get to net, be able to use some of my hand skills, athletic skills and going up to get the ball (to put away overheads) is one of my favorite things to do..."
 He has said that the serve-and-volley is an important part of his game and an area he wants to further develop.

+Shelton's serve is not his only weapon though, as he's developed a wider variety of shots to use within his games despite initial criticisms that he relied too heavily on it.
+He is now able to sustain longer rallies, utilising his stamina rather than ending points prematurely.
+His tennis idol is Roger Federer.

-Career statistics and records
+Career statistics

 Singles

-Current through the 2023 BNP Paribas Open.
+Current through the 2025 US Open.